Wizards have few answers for streaking Bulls, drop below .500 for first time

 They simply couldn’t compete at the perimeter.
 Washington went 7 for 24 from long range.

-Bradley Beal led with 26 points on 9-of-14 shooting and added six assists.
+Bradley Beal led the way with 26 points on 9-of-14 shooting and added six assists.
 Kyle Kuzma had 21 points and 11 rebounds — posting his fourth double-double in the past five games — but went 0 for 4 from three.

-The offense ultimately mattered less to Unseld.
+The offense ultimately mattered less to the Wizards.

-“I just didn’t think our effort and focus was there tonight on the defensive side of the ball,” he said.
-“I addressed it after the game: our care factor has to be better, it just has to.
-We’ve seen early in the year where we could be and how we could play when we guard.
-And we haven’t seen it since.
-That’s probably the most frustrating thing.”
+“It was like we have no pride in guarding guys and helping the next man, and they took full advantage of it,” Beal said.
+“A team that can score like Chicago can, you can’t score tit for tat with them.
+It can’t happen.
+It won’t happen.”

-Here’s what else there is to know about Friday’s game:
+Here’s what else to know about Friday’s game:

 Greg Monroe debuts